595 5 11 616 2

 Take a Monorail ride over the floating gardens.
 Photo by Matthew Cooper

-The Epcot International Flower and Garden Festival starts around the first of March each year and lasts until late in May.
-In 2018 the dates are February 28 to May 28.
-That gives you plenty of time to explore Epcot's second-biggest festival!
+The EPCOT International Flower and Garden Festival starts around the first of March each year and lasts until late in May or into early June.
+In 2020 the dates are March 4 to June 1.
+That gives you plenty of time to explore EPCOT’s second-biggest festival!

 Aren’t the flowers beautiful?
 Photo by Matthew Cooper